stefansundin/The-Tangibles/assets/Tangibles-Release2/README.txt

 To use the Sphero:
-1. Pair sphero.
+1. Connect the usb-bluetooth-dongle to the computer.
+1. Connect the sphero charger to the wall outlet.
+3. Shake the sphero to turn it on/wake it until it blinks in two or three different colors.
+4. Place the sphero in the charger, it is placed right when the sphero blinks in many different colors.
+This will reset the sphero and may be needed before you use it.
+5. At this stage you will pair the Sphero.
+This only needs to be done once or when you change Sphero.
    In windows 7, right click on the bluetooth trayicon(found near the clock) and choose add a device.
 Select sphero and choose to enter a code.
 The code is 1234.
-2. If run_TangibleAPI is not already running, then start it now.
+6. If run_TangibleAPI is not already running, then start it now.
-3. Start run_Sphero.bat
+7. Start run_Sphero.bat.
-4. Shake the sphero until it shows different colors.
-If it turns pink constant, then the bluetooth connection to the sphero is working.
+8. If the Sphero turns pink constant, then the bluetooth connection to the sphero is working.

-Step 1 need only to be repeated if you change sphero.